-- All SHLAA sites that were assessed as being suitable, available and achievable for development; and - All Sites identified through Neighbourhood Plan Call for Sites and Parish Council survey.
+- All SHLAA sites that were assessed as being suitable, available and achievable for development. - All Sites identified through Neighbourhood Plan Call for Sites and Parish Council survey.

-There were a number of sites identified through Staverton Neighbourhood Development Plan Committees' Call for Sites that had already been assessed through the SHLAA and considered suitable, available and achievable for development.
-New sites, which had not already been assessed through the SHLAA and were put forward by landowners were considered as part of the assessment.
+There were a number of sites identified through Neighbourhood Plan Steering Group Call for Sites that had already been assessed through the SHLAA and considered suitable, available and achievable for development.
+New sites which had not already been assessed through the SHLAA and were put forward by landowners were considered as part of the assessment.

-The Parish Council narrowed down an initial list of 25 sites to 5 on the basis of site availability and set criteria.
-The SNDPC's methodology was strengthened upon review from AECOM and a further site was deemed to be considered for assessment.
-6 sites considered available were assessed.
+The Parish Council narrowed down an initial list of 25 sites to 6 on the basis of site availability.